- Fastly Status

 After you deploy your service, but before you change your DNS entries to send your domain to our servers, you can check to see how your service is pulled through our network.
 Testing your domain can help you identify DNS issues or problems with your Fastly configuration.

-To test your domain on Fastly before you make a final CNAME change you would:
+To use command line utilities to test your domain on Fastly before you make a final CNAME change, you would:

-- find out the IP address of a Fastly pop
+- find the IP address of a Fastly pop

 - add a domain host entry to your hosts file

-Run nslookup or a dig command to determine the IP address of a Fastly POP.
-For example, nslookup on
+Use the nslookup or dig command to determine the IP address of a Fastly POP.

-Find one of the final IP addresses returned at the bottom of the nslookup response.
-In this example, the ones you're looking for are
+Find the IP address at the bottom of the nslookup response.
+In this example, it's

 ANSWER SECTION of the dig results:

-Temporarily add a static IP and domain host entry to your hosts file on your computer.
-For example if the domain you are testing is
+You can temporarily add a static IP address and domain host entry to the hosts file on your computer.
+For example, if the domain you are testing is

 www.example.com and one of the IP addresses returned by nslookup or a dig command is